MikeHopley/ftl-ships-strategy/index.md

 ## Zoltan C

-Zoltan Shield provides strong defence in most fights, so consider delaying shields-3 or even shields-4, in the hope of finding a good weapon.
+Zoltan Shield provides strong defence in most fights, and you kill early enemies quickly.
+Therefore delay shield upgrades and save scrap for a weapon.
 Power constraints also make shields-4 less immediately useful (although still very good).

 Autofiring the ion on shields is not always the best tactic.
 Consider sending some ion into enemy weapons; this kills ships more slowly but can be safer.
 Micro the drone so it doesn’t waste time firing when their shield is up.
 Against enemies with two shields, fully charge the Charge Ion for the first volley to help it "stick" (and if you only hit one shot, start again).